 So if you find the thought of invoicing daunting, the following tips will help you to avoid the usual pitfalls and frustrations.

 1. Do a little research on all new clients

-When you win a new client, you’re naturally faced with a lot of unknowns.
+When you win a new client, you face lots of unknowns.
 At such an early stage in the relationship, you don’t yet know if they’re reliable payers or even if they’ll pay you at all!
-Combat this by doing a little investigation via the UK Government’s Company Check website and gain access to company or director reports, just to see what you’re potentially dealing with.
+Combat this by doing a little investigation via the UK Government’s Company Check website and gain access to company or director reports, to see what you’re potentially dealing with.

-Lessen your risk further by insisting on payment of a deposit upfront.
+Lessen your risk further by insisting on payment of deposit upfront.
 Charge anything between 25 and 50% – depending on the work involved.
 That way, you have some money in the bank before you even get started.
-This is quite a common practice, so don’t feel shy about asking for peace of mind.
+It's quite a common practice, so don’t feel shy about asking for peace of mind.

 And if the client refuses to pay such a deposit?
 It’s a huge red flag, indicating that you’d be wise to walk away.

 As a freelancer, it’s advisable, and expected, to set your payment terms.
 These establish your policies when it comes to money.
 For example, which payment methods will you accept?
 Cash?
 Cheque?
 Both?
 What about your expectations on when payment should be made?
 Same day?
 Ten days?
 If you’re stuck and need help with this, the typical standard payment terms are based on 30 days, but it’s your business – and if that doesn’t work for you, you’re allowed to set your own rules.

 Just remember that payment terms will vary dependent on the client and what you negotiate during your initial meeting when you’re getting set up.
 Be prepared to be flexible and make changes to accommodate each client.